gunthercox/Salvius/readme.md

 ## Modular robot library
 The robot library included in this project can be used to easially build and customize robots.
-The library is **ideal for humanoid** type robots, however it could also work well with quadropeds and other types of robots.
+The library is **ideal for humanoid** type robots, however it could also work well with quadrupeds and other types of robots.

 To build a custom robot you must first create a new robot object.
 The robot object is a container for each of the submodules required to build a robot.